timoteidumitru/hvac_helper/server/README.md

 - UI for login page
 - UI for register page
 - Basic of Routing system implementation
-- Build API for create/login user
+- Build API for register/login users
 - Adding ContextAPI as state management
 - Persist user through refresh page make use of localStorage
 - Implement drawer on Dashboard
 - Made CircularProgresBar as reusable component for dashboard page
+- Adding timesheet api